MAKING EXCELLENCE HAPPEN

 SPORTS

-Some of the areas in which Solway students currently participate include but are not limited to: Waka Ama, Archery, Surfing, Equestrian (see Equestrian Academy), Hockey, Netball, Football, Rugby, Touch, Tennis, Cricket, Skiing, Volleyball, Basketball, Lawn Bowls, Swimming and Athletics.
+Some of the areas in which Solway students currently participate include but are not limited to: Waka Ama, Dragon Boating, Surfing, Equestrian, Hockey, Netball, Football, Rugby, Touch, Tennis, Cricket, Mountain Biking, Volleyball, Basketball, Archery,

 ARTS and cultural